-Like much of the world, Nicaragua is dealing with the Coronavirus pandemic.
+Like much of the world, Nicaragua is continuing to deal with the coronavirus pandemic.
 Nicaragua is the second poorest country in the Americas and more than 1 million people lack access to clean water.
-As the virus spreads, our work has never been more relevant.
+As the virus continues to spread, our work has never been more relevant.

 What is WaterAid doing in Nicaragua stop the spread of COVID-19?